hienvuvg/dairycattle_dataset/README.md

 Annotated Visual Data
 ------

-Data from a single day 7/25\
+Data from a single day 7/25
-Annotation rules

 **Structure of visual_data.zip**
 ```